Drumsticks1/TS3-LogDataViewer/README.md

 	- If a lockfile is older that 5 minutes it is deleted when running the program.<br />This prevents problems caused by lockfiles remaining when the program is terminated manually / an uncaught exception occurs.

 ### Planned Features
-See the todo.h for planned features.
+See the latest todo.h for planned features.

 ### It does not contain and never will
 - Any information that isn't logged (e.g. nickname changes while connected, but the new nickname still is added to the list when disconnecting).